seventhsite/devops/README.md

 The script checks for the presence of a directory to mount, the necessary packages and keys.
 It can also generate ssh keys and copy them to storage.
 Root access is not needed.
 For convenience, the directory is mounted with the permissions of the current user.

+### cleanup.sh
+Delete files older than $days_old from a specified directory and notify about the deleted files via Telegram

 ### domain-expiration-notice.sh
 This script monitors domain expiration dates from a specified file, sending Telegram notifications when any domain is within 30 days of expiry.